Examples of Working with COGs

 (True, [], [])

-This is a valid COG, so we will use it to compare with our GeoTIFF.
+The file is a valid COG, so we will use it to compare with our GeoTIFF.

 Data Structure